AhmedH777/CppND-Capstone-Snake-Game/README.md

 ## Project Rubric points addressed

-1. The project demonstrates an understanding of C++ functions and control structures. [food.cpp]
+1. The project demonstrates an understanding of C++ functions and control structures. [food.cpp].

 2. The project uses Object Oriented Programming techniques.
-[Food class in food.cpp and food.hpp]
+[Food class in food.cpp and food.hpp].

 3. Classes use appropriate access specifiers for class members.
-[Food class in food.cpp and food.hpp]
+[Food class in food.cpp and food.hpp].

 4. Classes abstract implementation details from their interfaces.
-[Food class in food.cpp and food.hpp]
+[Food class in food.cpp and food.hpp].

 5. Classes encapsulate behavior.
-[Food class in food.cpp and food.hpp]
+[Food class in food.cpp and food.hpp].

-6. The project makes use of references in function declarations.                      [void Food::placeFood(Snake &snake)]
+6. The project makes use of references in function declarations.                      [void Food::placeFood(Snake &snake)].

 7. The project follows the Rule of 5.
-[Food class in food.cpp and food.hpp]
+[Food class in food.cpp and food.hpp].

 ## CC Attribution-ShareAlike 4.0 International